-It then becomes the responsibility of the Ocean Carrier to forward the VGM to the Marine Terminal Operator (MTO) and/or the Vessel Operator.
+Once VGM has been received from a Shipper using Method 1 or 2, the Ocean Carrier will forward the VGM to the Marine Terminal Operator (MTO) and/or the Vessel Operator.

 The Ocean Carrier will provide VGM to the MTO in electronic format.
 Provision of VGM to the MTO in any format other than electronic will only be done on a case-by-case basis with the agreement of the MTO.
 There is no need to provide the actual signature certification to the MTO or Vessel Operator.
 Provision of a VGM by the Ocean Carrier indicates that it has been certified by the Shipper.